5 EASY STEPS TO ENROLL:

 - After steps 1 – 3, you can go to DOL office to get your permit 10 days prior to class start date, but no sooner.

-Parents should attend a 1 – hour “Parent Night” prior to the class start date.
+- Parents attend “Parent Night” prior to class start date.
 Check the schedule for dates and times.